Difference Between Index Funds vs Mutual Funds

 Key Differences Between Index Funds vs Mutual Funds

-Both Index Funds vs Mutual Funds are popular choices in the market; let us discuss some of the major Difference Between Index Funds vs Mutual Funds
+Both Index Funds vs Mutual Funds are popular choices in the market; let us discuss some of the major differences:

-- The Index funds are defined as a fund that will track a security market index and its traded like ordinary securities or the stocks.
-An index fund is a type of investment vehicle which will track the performance of the benchmark market index.
+- The Index funds are defined as a fund that will track a security market index, and it’s traded like ordinary securities or stocks.
+An index fund is a type of investment vehicle that will track the performance of the benchmark market index.

 - Index funds are priced and traded throughout the day.
 On the flip side, mutual funds are priced at NAV which is determined at the close of the trading day.

-- Pricing of an Index fund is based on supply and demand of the securities in the capital market.
+- The pricing of an Index fund is based on the supply and demand of the securities in the capital market.
 To the contrary, a mutual fund is priced as per the Net Asset Value (i.e. NAV) of that underlying asset.

-- In Index funds only, manual orders will be placed that is you need to sign in to place the buy order while in the case of a mutual fund, one can automate its investment through Systematic Investment Plan by giving standing instructions to the bank.
+- In Index funds only, manual orders will be placed; that is, you need to sign in to place the buy order, while in the case of a mutual fund, one can automate its investment through a Systematic Investment Plan by giving standing instructions to the bank.

-- The liquidity and the flexibility are comparatively higher in index funds than in a mutual fund.
+- The liquidity and flexibility are comparatively higher in index funds than in a mutual fund.

 - The trading fees of index funds like ETF is high.
-As contrary to an index fund, in case of mutual funds there are no or low trading fees.
+As contrary to an index fund, in the case of mutual funds, there are no or low trading fees.

 Index Funds vs Mutual Funds Comparison Table